 A frontage road appears along the north side of IH 10 and IH 20 by milepost zero.
 The junction between the two freeways was historically the west end of U.S. 290.
 Photo taken by Robert Lee (06/03/06).

 Perspective from Interstate 10 east

-Interstate 10 prepares to split with Interstate 20 at the Reeves County line.
-Although there is no exit number for Interstate 20, the ramp correlates with milepost 187 of Interstate 10.
-Note the conversion of the sign to Clearview, which occurred in 2006.
-Photos taken by Jeff Royston (12/30/00) and Chris Elbert (03/31/07).
+The roadways of Interstate 10 separate through a valley east of Spring Hills as Interstate 10 prepares to split with Interstate 20 at the Reeves County line.
+Although there is no exit number for IH 20, the ramp correlates with milepost 187 of IH 10.
+Photo taken by Chris Elbert (03/31/07).

-The lonely split of Interstate 20 eastbound from Interstate 10 eastbound.
-This point marks the departure of traffic for northern Texas destinations such as Dallas, Fort Worth, Midland and Odessa, while Interstate 10 takes the southerly route through Fort Stockton en route to San Antonio.
-Photos taken by Jeff Royston (12/30/00) and Chris Elbert (03/31/07).
+The remote split of Interstate 20 east from Interstate 10 eastbound.
+This point marks the departure of traffic for northern Texas destinations such as Midland and Odessa, Abilene, Dallas and Fort Worth, while Interstate 10 takes the southerly route through Fort Stockton en route to San Antonio.
+Photo taken by Chris Elbert (03/31/07).

-Close-up of Interstate 10/20 overhead signs on Interstate 10 east.
+Replaced guide signs for the left-hand ramp of IH 20 east from IH 10 east.
 The numbers: 383 miles to San Antonio, 428 miles to Fort Worth, and 460 miles to Dallas.
 The first town of any consequence along Interstate 20 is Toyah at Exit 22.
 Photo taken by Jeff Royston (12/30/00).

 Perspective from Interstate 10 west

 Westbound Interstate 10 reaches Exit 187 for Interstate 20 east to Pecos.
 The two main lanes continue west into Jeff Davis County and 44 miles to Van Horn.
 Photo taken by Chris Elbert (03/31/07).